 These interesting exchanges on the French forum took place in the context of many other interesting snippets.
 The reason i picked up on this was because i think we sometimes forget how small the community would have been down at Rennes-le-Chateau, and especially so in the tiny rural villages of the valley of the Sals.
 It is like English rural villages, everybody knows everybody's business and gossip.
 It seems obvious, does it not, that persons who held the same views and causes, would seek out each other to exchange ideas?

-Not only that, i have recently read that Dr Courrent - better known as the amateur archaeologist who bemoaned the fact that the owner of Maison Chalaleu at Rennes-les-Bains, was the doctor that attended Sauniere in the days of his illness which ended with his death.
+Not only that, i have recently read that Dr Courrent - better known as the amateur archaeologist who bemoaned the fact that the owner of Maison Chalaleu at Rennes-les-Bains would not let 'them' excavate further under his property, was the doctor that attended Sauniere in the days of his illness which ended with his death.

-Dr Current seemed obsessed with Maison Chalaleu - this house was at the centre of much mystery and intrigue and was where a statue of Venus was found with abbe Boudet looking on.
-The owner of the house was allegedly a Boudet relative, and he obstructed the archaeologists - who wanted to excavate the foundations of that house to find the rest of a huge statue!
+Dr Courrent seemed obsessed with Maison Chalaleu - this house was at the centre of much mystery and intrigue and was where a statue of Venus was found with abbe Boudet observing.
+The later owner of the house was allegedly a Boudet relative [keeping it in the Boudet family], and he continued to obstruct the archaeologists - who wanted to excavate the foundations of that house to find the rest of the huge statue!